Prehistory of St. Mary of the Angels

 The school began operations in 1900 with four Sisters of the Congregation of the Resurrection: Sister Ann Strzelecka, Sr. Casimira Szydzik, Sr. Sophie Podworska, and Sr. Mathilda Surej.
 These four are depicted with Fr.
 Gordon in the large painting on the side of the St. Joseph’s chapel.

 With great fidelity to Catholicism and dedication to Polish immigrants, Fr.
 Francis Gordon, C.R., became a great figure in Chicago.
-Before becoming the founding pastor of St. Mary of the Angels, he headed the Polish newspaper, Dziennik Chicagoski, and founded the Polish Alma Mater in 1897, which serve more than 10,000 youths in those years.
+Before becoming the founding pastor of St. Mary of the Angels, he headed the Polish newspaper, Dziennik Chicagoski, and founded the Polish Alma Mater in 1897, which served more than 10,000 youths in those years.
 He was called to be provincial superior of the Resurrectionists from 1918 until 1928.
 In 1924, Pope Pius XI award Father Gordon with the papal medal, Pro Ecclesia et Pan, for his extraordinary service to the Catholic Church in Chicago.
 The Archbishop of Chicago, Cardinal Mundelein, presented the medal to him at St. Mary of the Angels church.

 Father Gordon resided at St. Mary of the Angels until his death on February 13, 1931.
 Let us thank God for his vision and generosity.